desaiashu/maya/README.md

 In progress:

+- NEED TO FIGURE OUT WHERE TO STORE CONFIDENCES IN DB (separate from perspectivedata?)
+- Refresh needs to load the other data

 - Create concept of "thread" that is linked to chatid + messageid but is it's own chat
   - Use this to update messages
   - Use protocol to differentiate
 - Confidence FE
 - Confidence BE
+- Annotations BE
+  - Dedicated collection
 - Perspectives FE
 - Perspectives BE
   - One LLM needs to be uncensored